The Surviving Storms | Caribbean Cyclone Cartography

 Dominica Story Project

-Applies ethnographic filmmaking techniques to tell community-based stories of post Maria repair
+Applies ethnographic filmmaking techniques to tell student-led community-based stories of post-Maria life

 Creative Repair

-Showcases arts-based interventions that have emerged in the wake of Maria, Ericka, David and other storms, by documenting the work of visual artists, calypsonians and poets.
+Showcases arts-based interventions that have emerged in the wake of Maria and Erika, by documenting the work of visual artists, dancers, calypsonians and poets.

 Future